openwdl/wdl/versions/1.1/SPEC.md

 $import_alias = 'alias' $identifier $ws+ 'as' $ws+ $identifier
 ```

-The import statement specifies a WDL document source as a string literal, which is interpreted as a URI.
+The `import` statement specifies a WDL document source as a string literal, which is interpreted as a URI.
 The execution engine is responsible for resolving the URI and downloading the contents.
 The contents of the document in each URI must be WDL source code **of the same version as the importing document**.

-Every imported WDL file requires a namespace, which can be specified using an identifier (via the `as $identifier` syntax).
+Every imported WDL file requires a namespace, which can be specified using the `as $identifier` syntax.
 If a namespace identifier is not specified explicitly, then the default namespace is the filename of the imported WDL, minus the `.wdl` extension.
-For all imported WDL files, the tasks and workflows imported from that file will only be accessible through the assigned [namespace](#namespaces).
+For all imported WDL files, the tasks and workflows imported from that file will only be accessible through the assigned [namespace](#namespaces) - see [Fully Qualified Names & Namespaced Identifiers](#fully-qualified-names--namespaced-identifiers) for details.

 ```wdl
 import "http://example.com/lib/analysis_tasks" as analysis